 When you are injured in an accident with a big truck, you need an experienced lawyer to help you obtain the compensation you deserve.
 Californians are especially vulnerable to collisions with big trucks because they are commonly used to transport goods and materials throughout the state.
-Businesses and consumers want their products delivered quickly, which puts stress on the industry and places other motorists at risk of a collision.
+Businesses and consumers want their products delivered quickly, which stresses the industry and places other motorists at risk of a collision.

-Because Placerville motorists commonly travel along U.S. Route 50 and State Highway 49 to reach areas such as Sacramento, Folsom, and Auburn, their risk of a collision with a big rig or other commercial vehicles is increased.
+Because Placerville motorists commonly travel along U.S. Route 50 and State Highway 49 to reach areas such as Sacramento, Folsom, and Auburn, their risk of a collision with a big rig or other commercial vehicles increases.
 If you are unfortunate enough to be injured in a crash with a big truck, the lawyers at Autoaccident.com are here to help.Dangers of Collisions With Big Trucks

 - Drugged driving is a concern among truckers and contributes to collisions.
-Spending long hours on the road leads to boredom and sleepiness, so some truckers use over-the-counter or other drugs to try and stay alert.
+Spending long hours on the road leads to boredom and sleepiness, so some truckers use over-the-counter or other drugs to stay alert.

 - Fatigue is caused by long hours on the road and sleep deprivation and can lead to an accident when a driver falls asleep at the wheel.

 - Poor maintenance causes accidents when a worn tire blows out, brakes fail, or leaks occur in the airlines.
 This can lead to a driver's loss of control over their vehicle.

 - Poorly managed cargo, such as overloading, uneven load, or poor tie-downs, results in a collision.
 Cargo can spill on the roadway or cause the big truck to roll over, impacting other motorists and causing severe injuries.

 The video below explains why trucking accident cases differ from car accident cases.Why You Need a Seasoned Lawyer to Help